Metrizable uniform spaces: Uniform ANRs

-\begin{remark} Let us call a metric space $X$ {\it uniformly locally equiconnected} if for each $\eps>0$ there exists a $\delta>0$ such that for every uniform space $Y$, and a subset $A$ of $Y$, every two $\delta$-close uniformly continuous maps $f,g\:Y\to X$ that agree on $A$ are uniformly $\eps$-homotopic keeping $A$ fixed.
-Then Lemma \ref{LCU} has a relative version: (a) uniform ANRs are uniformly locally equiconnected; (b) in the definition of uniform local equiconnectedness, $Y$ may be assumed to be metrizable and $A$ to be closed; and if $X$ is separable (compact), $Y$ may be additionally assumed to be separable (compact).
-The proof is similar, and shows that, under the hypothesis of either (a) or (b), the uniform $\eps$-homotopy between $f_i$ and $g_i$ can be chosen so as to keep the diagonal $\Delta_X\subset U_i$ fixed.
+\begin{lemma} A metric space $X$ is uniformly locally contractible if and only if for each $\eps>0$ there exists a $\delta>0$ such that for every uniform space $Y$ and a subset $A$ of $Y$, every two $\delta$-close uniformly continuous maps $f,g\:Y\to X$ that agree on $A$ are uniformly $\eps$-homotopic keeping $A$ fixed. \end{lemma}